IrishBruse/LDtkMonogame/docs/Api/LDtk/Definitions/README.md

 **Assembly**: LDtkMonogame\.dll

-If you're writing your own LDtk importer, you should probably just ignore most stuff in the defs section, as it contains data that are mostly important to the editor\.
-To keep you away from the defs section and avoid some unnecessary JSON parsing, important data from definitions is often duplicated in fields prefixed with a double underscore \(eg\.
-\_\_identifier or \_\_type\)\.
-The 2 only definition types you might need here are Tilesets and Enums\.
+ If you're writing your own LDtk importer, you should probably just ignore \*most\* stuff in the `defs` section, as it contains data that are mostly important to the editor\.
+To keep you away from the `defs` section and avoid some unnecessary JSON parsing, important data from definitions is often duplicated in fields prefixed with a double underscore \(eg\. `__identifier` or `__type`\)\.
+The 2 only definition types you might need here are  and \.

-A structure containing all the definitions of this project

 ```csharp
 public class Definitions